Metrics Evolution Reports

 Metric group

-In the case of having generated several graphs, this field will display the list of all of them.” list of all of them.
-It is possible to display the graphs both individually, or as a whole, by selecting the option All.
+If you have generated several graphs, this field will display a list of all of them.
+You can view the graphs both individually and together by selecting the All option.

 Metrics Evolution Graph